DisnakeDev/disnake/docs/api.rst

         :type: :class:`Asset`

+    .. attribute:: command_permissions

+        A mapping of target ID to guild permissions of an application command.

+        Note that only changed permission entries are included, not necessarily all of the command's permissions.

+        :type: Dict[:class:`int`, :class:`ApplicationCommandPermissions`]

 .. this is currently missing the following keys: reason and application_id I'm not sure how to about porting these